Alcaraz, Medvedev Advance Jabeur Wins Us Open Thriller

-New York: World number one Carlos Alcaraz surged into the last 16 of theOpen on Saturday as Tunisia's Ons Jabeur kept her dream of a first Grand Slam title alive with victory in a three-set thriller.
+(MENAFN- Jordan Times) NEW YORK - World No.1 Carlos Alcaraz surged into the last 16 of theOpen on Saturday as Tunisia's Ons Jabeur kept her dream of a first Grand Slam title alive with victory in a three-set thriller.

 Alcaraz, looking to become the first man to successfully defend the title since Roger Federer in 2008, produced a flurry of magical shots en route to dispatching British 26th seed Dan Evans 6-2, 6-3, 4-6, 6-3.